ovlb/www.ovl.design/_src/pages/text/blog/music-2023.md

   - cat:pop-culture
 intro: A non-ordered list of music that got me through 2023, not necessarily released in 2023.
 What is time anyway?
 date: 2023-12-15
+image:
+  og: 'ovl-og-image-music2023.jpg'
+  title: 'music2023.jpg'
+  alt: 'A heap of vinyl recods on a carpet'
 ---

 A non-ordered, non-comprehensive list of music that got me through 2023, not necessarily released in 2023.